team2393/FRC2019/README.md

  * Team
  * "Pull" (there's a similar option "Pull..", don't use that.
 Use the one just named "Pull")

+If you changed the source code on your computer, you might get an error message that mentions some "conflict".
+In that case:
+ * Right-click on the "2393First" project
+ * Replace-With
+ * HEAD Revision

+.. and then try the "Pull" again.

 Install WPILib
 --------------